slevithan/oniguruma-parser/README.md

 } */
 ```

-In addition to the root `'oniguruma-parser'` export which includes `toOnigurumaAst`, the following modules are available:
+The following modules are available in addition to the root `'oniguruma-parser'` export:

 - [Parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md): Includes `parse` with more options for specialized use, plus numerous functions, types, etc. for constructing and working with `OnigurumaAst` nodes.
 - [Generator module](https://github.com/slevithan/oniguruma-parser/blob/main/src/generator/README.md): Convert an `OnigurumaAst` to pattern and flags strings.